jerryjappinen/bellevue-docs/overview/comparison.md

 #### Vue plugins

-Plugins, components, directives and mixins are preconfigured and registered in a centralised manner.
+Support for the following comes preconfigured:

+- Plugins
+- Components
+- Directives
+- Filters
+- Mixins

+Each of these can be registered globally or imported per component.
 New plugins and other extensions can be added easily.

 [Read more](https://github.com/Eiskis/bellevue/tree/master/src/vendor/vue.js)